-Among these teas we count ginger tea, tea from raspberry leaves, mint tea, tea from dandelion leaves, lemon balm tea, nettle tea and rooibos tea.
-These are all teas which are suitable and desirable during pregnancy due to their positive effects on the body.
+Ginger tea, tea from raspberry leaves, mint tea, tea from dandelion leaves, lemon balm tea, nettle tea, and rooibos tea are on the safe list.
+These are all teas that are suitable and desirable while being pregnant due to their positive effects on the body.

 Are you allergic?
-If you are allergic then you should try to drink green tea as often as possible because it affects the immune system positively.
+If so then you should try to drink green tea as often as possible because it affects the immune system positively.
 It can help you reduce allergic reactions.
-In 2007, the study was researching if green tea consumption is helpful with pollen allergy.
+In 2007, the study was researching if this real tea consumption is helpful with pollen allergy.
 Scientists found that polyphenols in green tea relieve the symptoms of allergy and affect certain processes in the body that cause allergic reactions.

-Usually we say that it is necessary to eat more carrots for a better vision.
+Usually, we say that it is necessary to eat more carrots for a better vision.
 Obviously we will have to start talking about eating more carrots, and at the same time drinking more green tea.
-The antioxidants in green tea protect the eye tissues and, as the 2001 study showed, can even prevent the onset of eye disease.
+The antioxidants in this type of tea protect the eye tissue and, as the 2001 study showed, can even prevent the onset of eye disease.

 Excessive cholesterol burdens your heart and can cause severe health problems.
 A cup of green tea isn’t difficult to include in your everyday life to lower your cholesterol, right?
 Antioxidants reduce the absorption of cholesterol from food into the blood.
 A study carried out in 2011 showed that it would be best to drink five cups per day for the best effect.

 Although green tea colors our teeth like coffee, it is also extremely beneficial to our teeth.
-In 2009, the study found that those who drink more green tea have a lower risk of having paradental disease.
+In 2009, the study found that those who drink more of this tea have a lower risk of having a paradental disease.
 For those who already have it, it helps relieve its symptoms.
-Green tea also prevents caries.
+It also prevents caries.
 This is because it affects the bacteria in the mouth and reduces the acidity of saliva and plaque that accumulates on the teeth.